Riesz representation and optimal stopping with two case studies: Optimal investment problem

 { In the previous section we have found the identity \eqref{eq:int_eqn} which can be seen as an equation for the unknown boundary of the stopping set.} When analyzing this equation from a purely analytical point of view, there does not seem to be much hope that this equation would characterize the manifold uniquely. { However,} using a probabilistic reasoning based on our integral representation, we now show that $\partial S$ is indeed uniquely determined by \eqref{eq:int_eqn}.
 More precisely we prove \begin{thm} Let $\ov S$ be a nonempty, south-west connected, convex set such that

 and assume that for all ${\bf x}\in \partial \ov S$ it holds

 Then $\ov S=S$. \end{thm}

 In the proof of this theorem, we frequently make use of the following { well-known }version of Dynkin's formula for functions of form \eqref{eq:int_repr1}.
-The proof is an easy application of the strong Markov property and can be found in the appendix. \begin{lemma} Let $s:\R_+^d\rightarrow[0,\infty)$ be a measurable function and
+The proof is an easy application of the strong Markov property and can be found in Section A5 in the appendix. \begin{lemma} Let $s:\R_+^d\rightarrow[0,\infty)$ be a measurable function and

 Then for each stopping time $\tau$ and each ${\bf x}\in\R_+^d$

 \end{lemma}

 \begin{proof}[Proof of Theorem \ref{thm:uniqueness}] Write { for ${\bf x}\in\R_+^d$